Frequently Asked Questions

 Bring all medical records, lab results, and questions that you might have with you.
 If you have had previous fertility treatments, or relevant medical procedures, please bring both records and contact information for the medical professionals that may have participated in your care.

 Should I visit with my partner for the first visit consultation?

 Although it is not compulsory, we can’t recommend highly enough that both partners are a part of the initial consultation.

 If I call today, when will I have the initial consultation?

-Because we have one of the highest success rates in the state, our schedule is often quite busy.
+Our schedule is often quite busy.
 However, we are usually able to get patients scheduled for their first consultation within a couple weeks of their first call.

 I want to see a financial consultant.
 Is that possible on the first visit?

 Yes, you can meet a financial consultant and discuss the treatment costs.